dij0s/PETAL/thesis/bachelor_thesis.typ

 Human-driven activities are the principal cause of climate change and global warming #ref(<EvidenceNASAScience2022>).

-Climate change and other environmental issues arise as a result of human-driven activities.

 Scientists have monitored this matter and proposed various frameworks to address and mitigate these problems.
 In Switzerland, these different frameworks are implemented in the legislation and guidelines (at federal and canton levels) to steer the country towards a more sustainable future.
-Municipalities may introduce in their regulations energy requirements that are more constraining than those set by the cantonal law as per article 12, al. 5 of #ref(<RS7301Loia>).
+Municipalities may introduce in their regulations energy requirements that are more constraining than those set by the cantonal law as per article 12, al. 5 #ref(<RS7301Loia>).

 == Context

 Municipalities in Switzerland are required to submit an energy planning document which outlines their future strategies to comply with those directives while also considering the characteristics of their energetical landscape.

-These different properties can be quantified and analyzed through the use of a very valuable resource: data.
+These different properties can be quantified and analyzed through the use of very valuable resources: data.
-Data is emitted by various sources ; sensors, energy models or citizens' records for example all yield data points that help us assess different indicators we are willing to measure against our municipality.
+Data are emitted by various sources ; sensors, energy models or citizens' records for example all yield data points that help us assess different indicators we are willing to measure against our municipality.
 These indicators, _in fine_, help us evaluate our progress towards energy-related goals.

 Over the past few years, #acr("AI") has rapidly transformed our habits when interacting with information.